 Tableau Bump Chart compares one Dimension against another Dimension using one of the Measure value.
-Bump Charts in Tableau will be very useful for exploring the changes in Rank over a time period or region etc.
+Bump Charts in Tableau is useful for exploring the changes in Rank over some time or region, etc.

-In this article, we will show you, How to Create Tableau Bump Chart with an example.
-For this we are going to write the Custom SQL Query against the SQL Server Data Source.
+In this article, we will show you how to Create a Tableau Bump Chart with an example.
+For this Tableau Bump Chart demo, we are going to write the Custom SQL Query against the SQL Server Data Source.
 So, Please visit Connecting Tableau to SQL Server article to understand the configurations.

 Custom SQL query we are going to use for this Bump Chart in tableau report is:

 SELECT ProdSubCat.EnglishProductSubcategoryName, Tery.[SalesTerritoryCountry], Prod.EnglishProductName, Prod.Color, Fact.OrderQuantity, Fact.TotalProductCost, Fact.SalesAmount, Fact.TaxAmt, Fact.OrderDate FROM DimProductSubcategory AS ProdSubCat INNER JOIN DimProduct AS Prod ON ProdSubCat.ProductSubcategoryKey = Prod.ProductSubcategoryKey INNER JOIN FactInternetSales AS Fact ON Prod.ProductKey = Fact.ProductKey INNER JOIN [DimSalesTerritory] AS Tery ON Tery.[SalesTerritoryKey] = Fact.[SalesTerritoryKey]